Will your next RMS have these key features?

 #2: Does It Integrate with Multiple Document Management Systems?

-Keep your eye out for this feature.
+Keep your eye out for this feature when evaluating records management systems (RMS).
 The majority of solutions on the market do not integrate with other document management systems, such as NetDocuments, iManage, and eDocs.
 Most only integrate with themselves.
 Unless you want to spend significant resources working around this problem, choose software that is compatible with everything.
 That way, your transition to a new system will be easier and much more cost effective.

 #3: Does It Offer a Specialized Support Dashboard?